Ko Kret: History

 Ko Kret was originally a meander located on Chao Phraya River.
-Due to Chao Praya river's curvy path, ships often take longer time to reach Ayutthaya, Siam's capital at the time.
+Due to Chao Praya river's curvy path, ships often took longer time to reach Ayutthaya, Siam's capital at the time.
 During the reign of King Thaisa, His majesty wanted to reduce shipping time and improve the kingdom's economy.
 Thus, he planned a canal which would bypass the meander and act as a shortcut for maritime transport.
 According to the Ayutthaya chronicles, the canal was dug in 1722, requiring around 10,000 men and taking over a month to complete.
 After the canal was dug, shipping to Ayutthaya became faster and the canal was called "Klong Lat Kret" by locals.
 As time passes, the canal became gradually wider due to erosion and became part of the river itself, causing Ko Kret to become an island.

 Ko Kret has thrived since the Ayutthaya period.
 But when the Burmese occupied the city, the island was deserted.
 After Siam gained independence, King Taksin allowed Mon people to settle down on Ko Kret.
 Later, when Pak Kret was set the name of the district and the sub-district, Ko Kret was set as the name of the district until now.

 During the Second World War, Ko Kret was used as a hiding place for many politicians and officers to avoid the bombing of Bangkok.
 Many of them built spare houses to stay in case Bangkok fell into crisis.
 After the war, these houses were confiscated by the government.